 Imagination plays an important role.
-“If you’re not in touch with the patient after an incident, you often don’t know what specific harm you’ve done,” says Stephen Schenthal, founder and CEO of PBI Education.
+“If you’re not in touch with the patient after an incident, you often don’t know what specific harm you’ve done,” says Stephen Schenthal, President and Founder of PBI Education.
 “But it’s important to acknowledge that you have inflicted serious harm.”

 It doesn’t matter whether or not the violator knows the exact nature of the harm they have done.
 What does matter is that they understand how they would feel if they were the victim.
 Only someone who can imagine the pain they have caused can be trusted to avoid causing it again.

 So Dr. Jones has some work to do before the board will agree to restore his license.
 It’s not enough for him to swear he has learned his lesson.
 He has to convince the board that he fully grasps the harm he has done, feels genuine remorse, and never wants to do such harm again.